Showing posts with label Mt.06. Show all posts

 It’s the very reason we invented insurance.
 Pay a little each month or year, and your possessions are protected and guaranteed?
 Brilliant.
 Now the only thing we need worry about is whether we have enough money.

 So we need to climb into the first-century mindset about money before we can really understand Jesus.
-Imagine you’re in a really bad neighborhood, you’re not carrying a gun or taser or pepper spray, and for some crazy reason you’ve got $5,000 cash in your wallet.
+Imagine you’re in a really bad neighborhood, you’re not carrying a gun or taser or pepper spray, and for some crazy reason you’ve got a roll of $10,000 on you.
 How secure are you gonna feel about that money?

 Got that mental picture?
 Good.
 Now imagine having that worry all the time.